tonystr/Inverse-kinematics-4-everyone/README.txt

-there are two files here (three including the readme), you only need to open one, gms1 if you have gamemaker studio 1.4, gms2 if you have gamemaker studio 2.
+You only need one file.
+Chose ik_tutn.gmz if you have gamemaker studio 1.4, chose ik_tutn.yyz if you have gamemaker studio 2.